Overview

 Enter the “Display Name” (4) and the “Tenant ID” (5) from the ServiceNow URL

-Enter your ServiceNow “Username & Password” (6)
+Enter the admin-level ServiceNow “Username & Password” (6)

 Enter the “Client ID & Client Secret” you copied in the previous steps.